-There’s no doubt that if asked, most college students would say “yes!” to education abroad.
-It’s a truly life-changing experience — offering the opportunity to experience, explore, and learn more about yourself and the world you live in.
+We’ve found that, if asked, many college students would say “yes!” to education abroad.
+Education abroad can be a life-changing experience that offers the opportunity to experience, explore, and learn more about yourself and the world you live in.

 Get to the heart of the matter

-Making your education abroad dream a reality starts with getting connected to the ‘why’.
+Making your education abroad dream a reality starts with getting connected to your “why”.
 Why is an international experience important to you?
 Do you want to immerse yourself in a foreign language and culture, conduct hands-on research related to your major, gain valuable global work experience, or provide meaningful service to an international community?

 Education abroad takes planning, commitment, and a passion for developing and challenging yourself.
 Identifying your goals will help you to choose which program will be the most worthwhile.

 At CSU, you can talk to current students who have recently returned from their own education abroad program.
 They can help you consider all of the pieces that go into making the most of your experience — from cost and academics, to length of time and lifestyle.
 Once you’ve chosen a program, they’ll also help you with the application and pre-departure process.